-[ ] ix.
-Other.
+ix.
+Other

 Describe the activities and the results of these activities:

-8.1.7 Sanctions to reduce improper payments
+N/A

-What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
+8.1.7 What type of sanction will the Lead Agency place on clients and providers to help reduce improper payments due to program violations?
 Check and describe all that apply:

-[x] a.
+■ a.
 Disqualify the client.
 If checked, describe this process, including a description of the appeal process for clients who are disqualified.
-Describe the activities and the results of these activities: